Lecture 12: The partition function

 then the partition function is simply:

-Students be warned!
-If the two energy terms correspond to two aspects that are dependent, then one can’t simply add energy contributions.
+Students, be warned!
+If the two energy terms correspond to two aspects that are not independent, then one can’t simply add energy contributions.

 Note